Busy Bees

 Business proposition:

-We created a business proposition consisting of a service blueprint, stakeholder map, value proposition and business model canvas
+A business proposition was created, consisting of a service blueprint, stakeholder map, value proposition and business model canvas.

 Video Prototype